bezirganyan/DBF_uncertainty/README.md

 python script.py --batch-size 100 --lr 0.001
 ```

+## Thanks
+Some code snippets were borrowed from: https://github.com/jiajunsi/RCML, which is within our realted work

 ## License

 This project is licensed under the GPL-3.0 license - see the [LICENSE](LICENSE) file for details.